-The father and daughter—along with more than 100 volunteers—ran the kitchen, buffet line, and table service like clockwork at the 61st Annual Wild Game Supper.
+The father and daughter—along with more than 100 volunteers—ran the kitchen, buffet line, and table service like clockwork at the annual Bradford game supper.
 For many volunteers, the event is old hat.
 For the community, the supper is a beloved fall tradition where more than 720 people gather over the course of the day to dine on moose patties, boar sausage, rabbit pie, elk burritos, and local venison.

 “There’s just a feeling from everyone here that they’re part of something special,” says Dan, a project manager and vice president of a construction company who has been working as a supper volunteer for 36 years.
 This year, Dan and his wife Tracey–who has been attending the supper for 46 years–chaired the event and were in charge of planning.

 The supper started in 1956 as a small church event to help raise money to repair sidewalks.
 The event grew in popularity over the years, and soon became more of a community-wide event to help keep it going and manageable from an operational standpoint.

 Back the 1970s, for example, hundreds of people would show up for the event while more than a thousand would have to be turned away.
 Dan says that’s when event organizers decided to set up a reservation system.

 “There’s good food, good people, and this is a community you want to be a part of,” Dan says.
 “This is why Tracey and I have wanted to keep the event going.
 It’s truly special.
 It’s not rocket science, but it’s a bit of a throwback to how we always did things in Vermont.”

 60 Pounds of Elk at the Bradford Game Supper